boko-maru/top-n-spotify/README.md

 # top-n-spotify
 Generate Spotify top playlist by giving an artist name and wanted amount of tracks.
-It will create a public playlist on your profile with the most popular n tracks from that artist.
+This will create a public playlist on your profile with the most popular n tracks from that artist.
-Have fun vibing!

 ## Prerequisites